-We currently have no sales or marketing capabilities and, if we are unable to develop our own sales and marketing capabilities or enter into strategic alliances with marketing collaborators, we may not be successful in commercializing our product candidates and may be unable to generate any product revenue.
+We currently have limited sales and marketing capabilities and, if we are unable to successfully utilize our own sales and marketing capabilities or enter into strategic alliances with marketing collaborators, we may not be successful in commercializing Xtampza and our product candidates and may be unable to generate sufficient product revenue.

-Although our executive officers have experience marketing pharmaceutical products, we currently have no sales, marketing or distribution capabilities.
-We do not intend to begin to hire field sales representatives until several months prior to receiving FDA approval of one of our product candidates.
-Therefore, at the time of our anticipated commercial launch of Xtampza, assuming regulatory approval of the product candidate by the FDA, our sales and marketing team will have worked together for only a limited period of time.
-We cannot guarantee that we will be successful in marketing Xtampza or any of our other product candidates which may be approved in the United States.
-We may not be able to establish a targeted sales force in a cost-effective manner.
+Although our executive officers have experience marketing pharmaceutical products, we currently have limited sales, marketing or distribution capabilities.
+Our sales and marketing team has worked together for only a limited period of time.
+We cannot guarantee that we will be successful in marketing Xtampza or any of our product candidates which may be approved for marketing.
 In addition, we will have to compete with other pharmaceutical and biotechnology companies with extensive and well-funded sales and marketing operations to recruit, hire, train and retain sales and marketing personnel.
-If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate product revenue and may not become profitable.
+If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate sufficient product revenue and may not become profitable.
 Factors that may inhibit our efforts to commercialize our product candidates in the United States include:

-- · our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to or persuade adequate numbers of physicians to prescribe our product candidates;

-- the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- · our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - · the inability of sales personnel to obtain access to or persuade adequate numbers of physicians to prescribe Xtampza and our product candidates; - · the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating and maintaining an independent sales and marketing organization.

-If we are not successful in recruiting sales and marketing personnel or in building a sales and marketing infrastructure or if we do not successfully enter into appropriate strategic alliances with marketing collaborators, agreements with contract sales organizations or collaboration arrangements, we will have difficulty commercializing our product candidates.
-To the extent we commercialize our product candidates by entering into agreements with third-party collaborators, we may have limited or no control over the sales, marketing and distribution activities of these third parties, in which case our future revenues would depend heavily on the success of the efforts of these third parties.
+If we are not successful in recruiting and retaining sales and marketing personnel or in building a sales and marketing infrastructure or if we do not successfully enter into appropriate strategic alliances with marketing collaborators, agreements with contract sales organizations or collaboration arrangements, we will have difficulty commercializing Xtampza or our product candidates.
+To the extent we commercialize Xtampza or our product candidates by entering into agreements with third-party collaborators, we may have limited or no control over the sales, marketing and distribution activities of these third parties, in which case our future revenues would depend heavily on the success of the efforts of these third parties.

-If physicians, patients, healthcare payors and the medical community do not accept and use our product candidates, we will not achieve sufficient product revenues and our business will suffer.
+If physicians, patients, healthcare payors and the medical community do not accept and use Xtampza or our product candidates, we will not achieve sufficient product revenues and our business will suffer.

-Even if the FDA approves our product candidates, physicians, patients, healthcare payors and the medical community may not accept and use them.
-Acceptance and use of our product candidates will depend on a number of factors including:
+Physicians, patients, healthcare payors and the medical community may not accept and use Xtampza or any of our product candidates, for which we receive final regulatory approval.
+Acceptance and use of Xtampza and any product candidates for which we receive final regulatory approval will depend on a number of factors including: